Hallelujah78/crossword-app/MentalModel.md

 - User progress may persist (inconsistently).

 ## Entry Points
-- `main.tsx` is the main entry point for the app
+- `main.tsx` is the entry point for the app

 main.tsx
  └── RouterProvider